mik90/dotfiles/README.md

 Below are the descriptions of the folders in the repo

+`/etc/nixos` is symlinked to this folder.  e.g. sudo ln -sv  `/path/to/this/folder /etc/nixos`

+I spend more time on my laptop so that nix setup will be updated more often than my desktop

 ## Cheat sheet

 Install package into env temporarily `nix-env -i <pkg>`